 Know the Best Time to Visit

-Ask five random people who have traveled to the Islands, "When is the Best Time to Travel to Hawaii" and you just may get five different answers.
+Ask five random people who have traveled to the Islands, "When is the Best Time to Visit Hawaii" and you just may get five different answers.
 Why?
 Well, that's because it depends on which island you'll be visiting, what tours and activities you'd like to participate in, whether you perfer dry, sunny weather or lush greenery and refreshing rain showers.
 But one thing is for sure: There's practically always something for everyone in Hawaii, so it's the perfect place for a family vacation, a honeymoon, or a special getaway simply because you deserve it!

 Be Aware that Not Everyone is Hawaiian

 "Hawaiian" refers to people of Hawaiian descent, not just anyone born in Hawaii or raised there.
 True Hawaiians only make up about 9% of the population.
 Anyone who was born in the state or lived there for a few years and isn’t of a Hawaiian decent is called a "local."